 Since October 2017, Napa County has suffered multiple federally-declared major disasters, with the most recent wildfires being in 2020, the LNU Lightning Complex (Hennessy Fire) and the Glass Fire.
-The LNU Lightning Complex, LNU Lightning Complex, scorched over 360,000 acres and destroying over 320 homes in Napa County, alone.
+The former is the fourth largest wildfire in California historyLNU Lightning Complex, LNU Lightning Complex, scorcheding over 360,000 acres and destroying over 320 homes in Napa County, alone.
 Coupled with the Glass Fire, Napa County lost 744 residences in 2020, for a total of 1,407 since 2017.
 XX% of Napa County's unincorporated land is federally owned.
 While Napa County has been diligently investing and working to manage vegetation and forests, more must be done by the US Forest Service to ensure fuels are mitigated and vegetation maintained.